Ultrasound Matrix Imaging-Part II: The distortion matrix for aberration correction over multiple isoplanatic patches: Matrix correction of aberrations

 \subsubsection{Projection into the transducer basis}

-\la{The strategy to treat aberrations in the transducer plane is similar to that described above.} Free-space transmission matrix $\mathbf{Q}_{0}$ \al{is} defined between the focused and transducer bases at \la{central} frequency $f_c$:
+\la{The strategy to treat aberrations in the transducer plane is similar to that described above.} Free-space transmission matrix, $\mathbf{Q}_{0}=[Q_0(\mathbf{r},\mathbf{u})]$, \al{is} defined between the focused and transducer bases at \la{central} frequency $f_c$:

-\alex{where the symbol $\circ$ stands for \la{a} Hadamard product and $\mathbf{P}=[P(k_x,z)]$ is the plane wave propagator at the central frequency: $ P(k_x,z)=e^{i \sqrt{k_c^2-k_x^2}z}$.} \alex{The operator $\mathbf{Q}_0$ can be given a physical interpretation by reading the terms of \eqref{eq:Q_0} from right to left: (i) a spatial Fourier transform using the operator $\mathbf{T}_{0}$ to project the wave-field in the plane wave basis; (ii) the plane wave propagation modeled by the propagator $\mathbf{P}$ between the focal and \la{transducer} planes over a distance $z$; (iii) an inverse Fourier transformation $\mathbf{T}_{0}^{-1}$ that \la{projects} the wave-field in\la{to} the transducer basis.
-To \la{clarify} the physical meaning of this operator, its coefficients can be expressed under the Fresnel approximation as follows:}
+\alex{where the symbol $\circ$ stands for \la{a} Hadamard product and $\mathbf{P}=[P(k_x,z)]$ is the plane wave propagator at the central frequency: $ P(k_x,z)=e^{i \sqrt{k_c^2-k_x^2}z}$.} The transmission matrix $ \mathbf{Q}_{0}$ can be considered here at the single central frequency because of the time gating operation performed in \eqref{eq:R_rr__time}.
+If evanescent waves are neglected, the sampling $\delta u$ in the transducer basis can be fixed to $\lambda_c/2$, with $\lambda_c=c_0/f_c$ the wavelength at the central frequency $f_c$, such that $\mathbf{Q}_0\mathbf{Q}_0^{\dag}=\mathbb{I}$. \alex{The operator $\mathbf{Q}_0$ can be given a physical interpretation by reading the terms of \eqref{eq:Q_0} from right to left: (i) a spatial Fourier transform using the operator $\mathbf{T}_{0}$ to project the wave-field in the plane wave basis; (ii) the plane wave propagation modeled by the propagator $\mathbf{P}$ between the focal and \la{transducer} planes over a distance $z$; (iii) an inverse Fourier transformation $\mathbf{T}_{0}^{\dag}$ that \la{projects} the wave-field in\la{to} the transducer basis. \revv{Note that the coefficients of $\mathbf{Q}_0$ actually correspond to the $z-$derivative of the free space Green's functions between transducers and focusing points at the central frequency $f_c$.}}